paubt/paubt/README.md

 - 👋 Hi, I’m @paubt
-- 👀 I’m interested in databases, statistics and economics
+- 👀 I’m interested in statistics, economics and databases
-- 🌱 I’m currently learning go and sqlite
+- 🌱 I’m currently learning go
 - 💞️ I’m looking to collaborate on you tell me!
 - 📫 How to reach me ...